 5 – RGQ MEMBERS

 Section 5.
-1 Voting Members
+1 RGQ Voting Members

 The definition of Membership applies to all RGQ Segments.
 RGQ Members are persons with legitimate business interest in the retail natural gas market and which meet the definitions of one of the four RGQ Segments.
 Upon applying for Voting Membership (as described in NAESB Bylaws Sections 1.1 and 5.1), each prospective RGQ Member shall declare the RGQ Segment with which they are to be identified.
-Voting Membership in the Retail Gas Quadrant of NAESB shall be open to all persons that meet all of the following requirements:
+Voting Membership in the RGQ of NAESB shall be open to all persons that meet all of the following requirements:

-The person has a legitimate business interest in the retail natural gas market (or is a representative or Agent of such person), as determined by a simple majority of the Quadrant Membership, if challenged.
+1. The person has a legitimate business interest in the retail natural gas market (or is a representative or Agent of such person), as determined by a simple majority of the Quadrant Membership, if challenged;

-The person meets the description of one of the co-equal industry Segments identified by the Retail Gas Quadrant of NAESB, as determined by a simple majority of the Segment Membership, if challenged.
+2. The person meets the description of one of the co-equal industry Segments identified by the RGQ, as determined by a simple majority of the Segment Membership, if challenged;

-The person has designated a representative who has the authority and willingness to represent its interests.
+3. The person has designated a representative who has the authority and willingness to represent its interests; and